 First, you must be member to buy life insurance through AARP.
-In fact, just to get an individualized quote on their website you have to check a box that says you are indeed a member.
+In fact, just to get AARP Life Insurance Rates on their website you have to check a box that says you are indeed a member.

 Here are some cold hard facts about AARP Life Insurance:

 • AARP is NOT an insurance company

 • AARP is a marketing company

 • All AARP Life Insurance policies are underwritten by New York Life